10 Law Enforcement Blogs to Keep Police Officers Up to Date

 As a police officer, your career is full of high-priority work.
 Staying sharp in the field matters for your life as well as the lives of co-workers, criminals and the community at large.
 Legislation and policy changes, new procedures and local news are constantly changing.
 Keeping up to date with industry happenings could be a matter of life and death.

 With so many sources of content out there, it can be challenging to sort through the nonsense to determine what’s worth reading.
-That’s why we identified a list of the best and brightest law enforcement blogs to keep you safe, informed and even entertained.
+That’s why we identified a list of the best and brightest law enforcement blogs, cop blogs and crime blogs to keep you safe, informed and even entertained.

 3. Cops Alive

 Law enforcement can be a hazardous profession—but these hazards aren’t always obvious.
 John Marx, founder of Cops Alive, is well aware of that fact.
 “Many people who serve, and who have served, in law enforcement bear the scars of the cumulative stresses that accompany the career.
 When you read the statistics, it’s not about the bad guys killing us, it’s about other things like heart attacks, suicide, alcoholism and stress,” the blog states.

 The mission of this blog is clear and crucial: to help law enforcement officers overcome the obstacles of their job by sharing experience, advice and resources.
 Much of this blog focuses on strategies for coping with stress and the potentially traumatic situations officers encounter on patrol.

 4. Motor Cop